-A. Government Debt Reduction under the International Gold Standard 1.
-Britain after the Napoleonic wars
+A. Britain after the Napoleonic wars

 Buiter (1985) analyzed the long-term movements in British government spending on a stock basis.
-Figure 3 shows the long-term time-series of the ratio of government debt to GDP.
+Chart 3 shows the long-term time-series of the ratio of government debt to GDP.
 The ratio peaked at 2.88 in 1821 and then gradually tapered off to 0.29 by 1914.
 There was no outbreak of inflation during this period, and Buiter (1985) pointed out that the main factor in this decline was economic growth.

-Figure 3 U.K. National Debt-GDP Ratio
+Chart 3: UK National Debt-GDP Ratio